ombulabs/blog/_posts/2016-01-02-git-and-sensitive-data.markdown

 ---
 layout: post
-title: "Protect your sensitive Data"
+title: "Protect your sensitive data"
 date: 2016-01-02 13:55:00
 categories: ["open source", "security"]
 author: "schmierkov"
 ---

-If you are working with open source or if you are going to open source a repository, you should ensure that none of your sensitive data (API Keys, Credentials etc.) can be accessed by anyone.
+If you are working with open source or if you are going to open source a repository, you should ensure that none of your sensitive data (API Keys, Credentials, Passwords) can be accessed by anyone.

-**One thing that a lot of people forget, is that those informations stay forever in your repository history, if you do not delete them.**
+**One thing that a lot of people forget, is that this information stay forever in your repository history, if you do not rewrite the history of your repository.**

 For instance, what usually happens is that you commit a file with sensitive information.
 In this Example I added accidentally my `ssh-key` to the repo: